TreekiCloud/action-creator-mirror/README.md

         }
     },

-    //This just needs to be an empty function.
+    //This creator just needs to be an empty function.
     FETCH_CONTACT_PENDING: function() {},

     FETCH_CONTACT_DONE: function (result) {